Hair texture can change from straight to curly, smooth to frizzy, wiry to fine, and vice versa for all.

 Menopause and Hair Texture

 With menopause, the body produces less estrogen and increases its testosterone production.
-The hair follicles of some people are more sensitive to this hormonal difference and might begin to miniaturize.
+Some people’s hair follicles are more sensitive to this hormonal difference and might begin to miniaturize.
 This means your hair might become thinner in diameter and more frizzy.
-It might also start to thin in density, at which point you might want to look into hair growth shampoos.
+It might also start to thin in density, so you might want to look into hair growth shampoos.

 Gray Hair Leads to a Wiry Hair Texture

-Gray hair can start as early as your 30s, and by your 50s, it’s quite noticeable.
+Gray hair can start as early as your 30s, and by your 50s, it’s pretty noticeable.
 Gray hairs are thicker in diameter than other hairs and also wirier.
-They can stick up from the rest of your hair and are, in general, difficult to tame.
+They can stick up from the rest of your hair and are generally difficult to tame.

 Author’s Tip: Bleaching your hair with peroxide solutions can accelerate incoming gray hairs.